Graduate Course Grading

 The following is the +/- grading scale and grade-point system used at UMKC.
 This +/- grading scale and grade point system is used by all faculty, in all undergraduate, graduate, and professional programs.

 |D||Passing, but unsatisfactory||1.0|

 In terms prior to and including 1985, any of the above grades may have been preceded by an R indicating a repeated course.
 These grades were not included in either total hours or the grade-point average.
 (Examples: RC, RD, RF.)
 Since 1985, all grades, including those in repeated courses, are included in the GPA calculation.
 Starting the 1993 Fall Semester, UMKC began using the plus/minus grading system for grades A, B, C and D. The grade of A+ is valid only for students in the School of Law.

-This policy is exclusive of those courses which are considered directed individual studies, internships, special topics, practica, research and thesis, and research and dissertation courses.
+This policy is exclusive of Professional and some Graduate level courses which are considered directed individual studies, internships, special topics, practica, research and thesis, and dissertation courses.
 Because completion of such courses will quite often span several terms, incomplete grades assigned in such courses will not automatically lapse to an "F" grade after one calendar year, but will adhere to the completion period specified by the instructor.

 Repeated Graduate-Credit Courses